backmesh/site/docs/intro.md

 ## Hosting

 Backmesh is open source and can be [self hosted](/docs/selfhost) in your own Cloudflare account which includes a generous free tier.
-We also offer a hosted [SaaS](https://app.backmesh.com) with [pricing plans](https://backmesh.com/pricing/) starting at $10 per month.
+We also offer a hosted [SaaS](https://app.backmesh.com) with different[pricing plans](https://backmesh.com/pricing/).
 LLM API analytics are displayed in the SaaS dashboard only.

 ## Tutorials